Injured Bicyclists Are Vulnerable to a Hit-And-Run

 Bicyclist fatalities are more likely to occur in urban areas.
 In 2018, Illinois ranked 7th in highest number of bicycle fatalities in the nation with 26 deaths.

 Bicyclists are at more of a risk when you compare them to motor vehicle drivers.
 This, because they have little protection and drivers easily overlook them.
 This further places bicyclists at an increased risk of becoming victims of hit-and-run accidents.

-A hit-and-run accident occurs when a driver involved in motor vehicle accident flees the scene before police arrive to investigate the collision.
-Since 2009 hit-and-run fatalities have been on the rise, with 1,449 deaths across the country reported in 2011.
+A hit-and-run accident occurs when a driver involved in a motor vehicle accident flees the scene before police arrive to investigate the collision.
+This type of collision has been on the rise over the last several years, as our hit-and-run bike accident attorneys in Chicago are well aware.

 Medical Costs and Hit-and-Run Accidents

 After a hit and run accident, it’s difficult for authorities to catch the driver that fled.
 This leaves the victim and his or her family to deal with the aftermath on their own.

 Because hit-and-run drivers are in most cases never caught, bicyclists with injuries may have to rely on their own medical and auto insurance to cover expenses.
 If a cyclist has auto insurance, or even lives with an immediate family member who has insurance, the policy in most cases will cover the hit-and run-accident.
 This claim can provide funds for medical expenses, lost wages, pain & suffering, and other related damages.

 If the at-fault driver can be identified and located, the injured bicyclist may have a claim against that driver’s insurance.
 If the at-fault driver is identified, it is likely he or she will face severe criminal charges.